CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 Mapping Arduino pin number to Raspberry pin number
 --------------------------------------------------

+For the latest distribution using `wiringPi` please read the notice at the beginning of this page.

 We use the `arduPi` layer to make Arduino-like program running on the Raspberry.
 The advantage is that the same code can be compiled for both platforms, at least for the main features.
 The `arduPi` layer translate pin number expressed in the Arduino system into Raspberry pin number.
 The mapping is as follows: